ory/kratos/docs/versioned_docs/version-v0.7/install.md

 You can install Ory Kratos using [scoop](https://scoop.sh) on Windows:

+- Note: You will need to use PowerShell to work with scoop / Kratos

 ```shell
 > scoop bucket add ory-kratos https://github.com/ory/scoop-kratos.git
 > scoop install kratos